jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.1 ChangeVectorAnalysis

-Performs a change vector analysis on a two-date multi-spectral dataset..
+Performs a change vector analysis on a two-date multi-spectral dataset.

 *Parameters*: